muhammedzinwan/songs-downloader/README.md

 ## License

-This project is released under the GNU License.
+This project is released under the GLU 3.0 License.
 See the LICENSE file for details.

 ## Credits